stuartwillis/poolparty/README.md

 -PPalign: matrixStats, tidyr, stringr, data.table
 -PPstats: reshape, fBasics, ggplot2, RColorBrewer
--PPanalyze: matrixStats, plyr, stringr, data.table, fBasics, ape, metap
+-PPanalyze: matrixStats, plyr, stringr, data.table, fBasics, ape, metap, multtest

 ## Installing Conda

-#### The basis for this installation is **conda** (Anaconda/Miniconda), which was designed for python but has been extended for a multitude of common programs.
+#### The basis for this installation is *conda* (Anaconda/Miniconda), which was designed for python but has been extended for a multitude of common programs.
 Conda is an excellent software manager that provides for software installation without high-level permissions (e.g. root or sudo), or in most cases, worrying about system idiosyncrasies (RHEL vs. Ubuntu, library presence/location, etc.).
 It is an *"It just works"* provider

 There are generally two options for installing with conda; each user has a global conda 'environment' that provides programs in THEIR path (but no one else's); this may still suffer some version conflicts; the other option is to create separate environments where different copies/versions of programs are installed; this prevents version conflicts, but each 'environment' must be activated each time to make those programs accessible in the path (which is simple)